UnderwareDesign

 kevin

-Just in case you're not sure, The point of the asking PB what the current surface is, then restoring it at the end of the function.
+Just in case you're not sure, The point of the asking PlayBASIC what the current surface is, then restoring it at the end of a function.
 Is cleanliness.
 If your writing a function that alters the current surface, ink colour, current font or whatever.
-Then it's best to preseve these before you change them, so the exit state can be restored upon exit.
+Then it's best to preserve these before you change them, so these states can be restored upon exit.
 So when you call your function from other parts of your program, the function doesn't unexpectedly change the state in some way.

 Quote